Dementia, senility or Canine Cognitive Dysfunction (CCD) – whatever you call it, dementia in dogs does exist.

 What causes dementia in dogs?

-Some vets are sure of the causes, others less sure.
+Some vets are sure of the causes, others not so much.
 Here is what I have discovered.

 - Free radical damage which harm healthy cells in the brain

 - Decreased dopamine production (a neurotransmitter essential for effective nerve transmission)